 It is intention, not motive, which must be proved beyond a reasonable doubt as a constituent element of the offence.
-Depending upon the circumstances of the case, motive or lack of it may be taken into account as a circumstantial fact in the jury's consideration of whether the Defendant committed the offence charged (see Plomp v The Queen (1963) 110 CLR 234; De Gruchy v R [2002] HCA 33; (2002) 211 CLR 85; see also Chapter 49 - Motive).
+Depending upon the circumstances of the case, motive or lack of it may be taken into account as a circumstantial fact in the jury's consideration of whether the defendant committed the offence charged - see Plomp v The Queen (1963) 110 CLR 234; De Gruchy v R (2002) 211 CLR 85 and chapter 49 of this Benchbook.

-Pursuant to s 28(3), 'intoxication, whether complete or partial, and whether intentional or unintentional, may be regarded for the purpose of ascertaining whether' an intention to kill or do grievous bodily harm 'in fact existed' (see Chapter 84 - Intentional Intoxication).
+Pursuant to s 28(3), "intoxication, whether complete or partial, and whether intentional or unintentional, may be regarded for the purpose of ascertaining whether" an intention to kill or do grievous bodily harm "in fact existed" - see chapter 84 of this Benchbook.

-183.3 Suggested Direction
+Suggested Direction